Unique wedding ring lost in yard, Ocala, Florida…Found with a metal detector!

-Lost something and need help recovering it?
-Call, text or email me and we can discuss your situation.
+Have you lost something recently and need help finding it?
+Call, text or email me ASAP!

 Gabby called me yesterday and asked for help finding her husbands lost wedding ring on a full size soccer field.
 I told her I was up for the challenge and little did I know how tough it would actually be.
 Her husband, Christian, was not able to join us but he had explained what position he plays and where he spent most of the time during his practice.
 The first day I set up flags and cones and covered over half of the field carefully grid searching each area.
 Five and a half hours worth and the temperatures were in the mid 90’s and although I was taking care to stay hydrated the humidity did wear me down.